Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/how-to-create-a-idm-mapping-file.md

 ## Define the name of document type

 **<Doc2DocumentType>=<IDMDocumentType>**
-**Invoice=LN_SupplierInvoice OR Invoice=M3_SupplierInvoice (Depends on whether you are using M3 or LN)**
+`Invoice=LN_SupplierInvoice OR Invoice=M3_SupplierInvoice (Depends on whether you are using M3 or LN)`

 Check the document type code as it is in DocBits (DOC²), like in BOD Mapping File it should match the name of the document type in the URL of the field settings.

 ![Editor](/_images/docbits/Export to Infor/Create IDM Mapping File/image_1_vscode.png)

-Check the name of the document type as it should be in INFOR, this can be done by:
+Check the name of the document type as it should be in InforOS, this can be done by:

 1. Navigating to the Document Manager application within InforOS
 2. Search and select the name of the current document type you are trying to export, for example Supplier Invoice.